osmosis-labs/osmosis/x/claim/spec/README.md

 ### Accounts

-All genesis accounts have `1 Osmo` for claim fee.
+All genesis accounts have `1 Osmo`, intended for tx fees as they perform actions to claim the rest of their Osmo

 ### Claimables